amethon/www/_reflections/journal2.md

 Dear Journal,

-Today marks a momentous day in my life, as I have just arrived in La Rochelle, the starting point for my journey to the depths of the ocean.
+Today marks a momentous occasion, as I have arrived in La Rochelle, the starting point for my journey to the abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
+The journey from Paris was long but invigorating, and upon arriving in La Rochelle, I was struck by the lively atmosphere of this charming port town.

-It was a long and tiring journey from Paris to La Rochelle, but I couldn't help but feel a sense of excitement as I boarded the train, knowing that I was embarking on a great adventure.
-The train ride was smooth, and I spent the hours gazing out at the passing landscape, marveling at the beauty of the French countryside.

-Upon arriving at the train station, I was immediately struck by the lively atmosphere of La Rochelle.
-The streets were bustling with activity, as merchants called out to passersby, offering their wares and services.
-The sound of fishermen haggling over the price of their catch filled the air, mixing with the salty scent of the sea.

-As I walked through the streets, taking in the sights and sounds of this charming port town, I couldn't help but feel a sense of excitement and adventure.
+As I walked through the streets, taking in the sights and sounds of La Rochelle, I couldn't help but feel a sense of excitement and adventure.
 The colorful storefronts and narrow, winding streets seemed to beckon me forward, inviting me to explore and discover all that the town had to offer.

-The people of La Rochelle seemed equally full of energy and life, going about their days with a sense of purpose and pride.
-I saw fishermen mending their nets, merchants haggling over the price of their goods, and children playing in the streets, all united by a shared sense of community and belonging.
+The people of La Rochelle were equally full of energy and life, going about their days with a sense of purpose and pride.

-As I arrived at my hotel, I was struck by the charm and character of the building.
-It was a small and cozy establishment, with a warm and welcoming atmosphere.
-I was pleased to find that my room was comfortable and well-appointed, with a view of the sea.

-As I gaze out at the sea, I can see the research vessel that will take us on this journey of discovery.
-It is a formidable vessel and I can already feel the excitement and energy of the crew as they bustle about, preparing the ship for the journey ahead.
+I was pleased to find that my hotel was comfortable and well-appointed, with a view of the sea.
+As I gazed out at the research vessel that will take us on our journey of discovery, I could already feel the excitement and energy of the crew as they bustled about, preparing the ship for the voyage ahead.

-As I watch the preparations, I can't help but feel a sense of awe at the opportunity before me.
-To be a part of this expedition, to explore the unknown and to document the wonders of the deep, is a dream come true.
-I am filled with gratitude and determination, and I am eager to embark upon this journey and to make the most of every moment.

-Early in the evening I decided to venture out into the town in search of dinner.
-As I wandered the streets, I was drawn to the inviting smells and sounds of a small restaurant, and I decided to step inside.
-I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.
+In the evening, I ventured out into the town in search of dinner and was drawn to a small restaurant by the inviting smells and sounds.
+Inside, I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.
+The menu was filled with delicious options, and I opted for a platter of fresh oysters and a plate of poached lobster with a lemon butter sauce and roasted vegetables.
+The meal was accompanied by a glass of crisp white wine grown in the region.

-As I sat down to enjoy my dinner at the small restaurant in La Rochelle, I was presented with a menu full of delicious options.
-I decided to start with a platter of fresh oysters, harvested from the local waters and served on a bed of ice.
-The oysters were plump and briny, with a delicate sweetness that lingered on my tongue.

-For my main course, I opted for a plate of poached lobster, served with a lemon butter sauce and a side of roasted vegetables.
-The lobster was tender and succulent, with a rich, buttery flavor that was heightened by the zesty lemon sauce.
-The vegetables were crisp and flavorful, adding a welcome crunch and balance to the dish.

-As I enjoyed my meal, I sipped on a glass of crisp white wine, grown in the rolling hills of the region.
-The wine was light and refreshing, with a hint of citrus and a clean, crisp finish.
-I savored each bite and sip, feeling grateful for the opportunity to experience the rich culture and flavors of this beautiful town.

-The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, as I worked tirelessly to gain the knowledge and skills necessary to face the challenges of the abyssopelagia.
-Now, as I stand on the threshold of this great adventure, I am filled with a sense of purpose and determination, ready to explore the unknown and discover the secrets of the deep.
+As I enjoyed my dinner, I couldn't help but feel grateful for the opportunity to experience the rich culture and flavors of La Rochelle.
+The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, but now, as I stand on the threshold of this great adventure, I am filled with a sense of purpose and determination, ready to explore the unknown and discover the secrets of the deep.

 Until next time,